Synthetic Fuels

 7. Jaramillo, P., Griffin, M., Matthews, S. "Comparative Analysis of the Production Costs and Life-Cycle GHG Emissions of FT Liquid Fuels from Coal and Natural Gas".
 Environmental Science & Technology 42(20), pp. 7559-7565.
 2008.

 8. Atabani, A., Silitonga, A., Badruddin, I., Mahlia, T., Masjuki, H., Mekhilef, H. "A comprehensive review on biodiesel as an alternative energy resource and its characteristic".
-Renewable and Sustainable Energy Reviews, 16(4), pp. 2070-2093.
+Renewable and Sustainable Energy Reviews 16(4), pp. 2070-2093.
 May 2012.

 9. Yeh, S., Jordaan, S., Brandt, A., Turetsky, M., Spatari, S., Keith, D. "Land Use Greenhouse Gas Emissions from Conventional Oil Production and Oil Sands".
-Environ.
-Sci.
-Technol., 44(22), pp. 8766-8772.
+Environmental Science & Technology 44(22), pp. 8766-8772.
 October 2010.

 10. Building Energy Codes Program.
 "Prototype Building Models High-rise Apartment".
 Building Technologies Office, Office of Energy Efficiency and Renewable Energy, U. S. Department of Energy.
 April 2011.
 2